-- Flash photography is prohibited in all galleries.
+Flash photography is prohibited in all galleries.

-- Photography must not be disruptive to other visitors or block walkways.
+Photography must not be disruptive to other visitors or block walkways.

-- All photography must take place during the EAM’s normal business hours.
-EAM reserves the right to restrict or prohibit photography at any time.
+The museum reserves the right to restrict or prohibit photography at any time.

 Please call in advance and check-in at the front desk for formal portraits, commercial and commissioned photography.
-Please note, EAM reserves the right to charge a fee formal portraits, commissioned and commercial photography, For photography during other than open hours, contact the Museum Services Manager at 630.834.0202.

 Please note, the museum reserves the right to charge a fee for formal portraits, commissioned and commercial photography.
 For commercial photography during regular hours or while the museum is closed, contact email@example.com or call 630.834.0202 ext.
 12